joungh93/SFH_MCMC/README.md

 ## Acknowledgements
 * I.S.
-Jang provided the model CMDs using [Padova ischrone](http://stev.oapd.inaf.it/cgi-bin/cmd) and the observed CMDs obtained by Hubble Space Telescope.
+Jang provided the model CMDs using [Padova ischrone](http://stev.oapd.inaf.it/cgi-bin/cmd) and the observed CMDs of NGC 300 obtained by Hubble Space Telescope.